Test Plan Vs, Test Strategy Vs Test Case Vs Test Script Vs Test Scenario Vs Test Condition with examples:

 Further reading => Guide to writing a good Test Strategy document.

 In my opinion, these two terms can be used interchangeably.
 Yes, I am saying there is no difference.
 The test case is a sequence of steps that help us perform a certain test on the application.
 The test script is the same thing.

-Now, there is one school of thought that test case is a term used in the manual testing environment and test script is used in an automation environment.
+Now, there is one school of thought that a test case is a term used in the manual testing environment and test script is used in an automation environment.
 This is partly true, because of the comfort level of the testers in the respective fields and also on how the tools refer to the tests (some call test scripts and some call them to test cases).
 So in effect, test script and test case both are steps to be performed on an application to validate its functionality whether manually or through automation.

-This is a one line pointer that testers create as an initial, transitional step into the test design phase.
+This is a one-line pointer that testers create as an initial, transitional step into the test design phase.
 This is mostly a one-line definition of “What” we are going to test with respect to a certain feature.
-Usually, test scenarios are an input for the creation of test cases.
+Usually, test scenarios are input for the creation of test cases.
 In agile projects, Test scenarios are the only test design outputs and no test cases are written following these.
 A test scenario might result in multiple tests.

-Examples test scenarios:
+Examples of test scenarios:

 1. Validate if a new country can be added by the Admin